Wojtek242/route0/README.md

 3. In your new directory create one directory for each daemon you intend to run.
 You don't need to do this for `zebra` or `staticd` unless you want to override the topology defaults.

+Just like with the topology, the main script should automatically pick up the new scenario.

 ## Name